-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Town of Fenwick Island, Delaware as of and for the year ended July 31, 2022, and the related notes to the financial statements, which collectively comprise the Town of Fenwick Island, Delaware's basic financial statements, and have issued our report thereon dated January 11, 2023.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Town of Fenwick Island, Delaware as of and for the year ended July 31, 2023, and the related notes to the financial statements, which collectively comprise the Town of Fenwick Island, Delaware's basic financial statements, and have issued our report thereon dated January 26, 2024.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the Town of Fenwick Island, Delaware's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Town of Fenwick Island, Delaware's internal control.
+In planning and performing our audit of the financial statements, we considered the Town of Fenwick Island, Delaware's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Town of Fenwick Island, Delaware's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Town of Fenwick Island, Delaware's internal control.